 We try to be everywhere.
 To read everything.
 To connect with everybody.

 Overwhelmed and emotionally exhausted.

-Taming your hunger for more and applying thinking before tapping on your screen will help you navigate better in the internet rabbit holes.
+Taming your hunger for more and applying various types of thinking and asking critical thinking questions, all before tapping on your screen.
+Will help you navigate better in the internet rabbit holes.

 And not only.

 Thinking about what you’re consuming is probably the simplest, but often overlooked way to improve the quality of your life.